 Country How long will it take to deal with the backlog of treatments (postponed elective surgeries, postponed cancer treatment, patients presenting late)?
-Albania Austria Belgium Bulgaria Depends on when we can return to 'normal' rhythm of work in addition to clear information how payment of medicial treatment will be managed.
+Albania 0 Austria This will depend on how long the current situation and related restrictions continue.
+Belgium 0 Bulgaria Depends on when we can return to 'normal' rhythm of work in addition to clear information how payment of medicial treatment will be managed.
 The financial insecurity affects planning in hospitals.
-Croatia Cyprus Czech Republic The data vary a lot around different types of healthcare facilities.
+Croatia 0 Cyprus 0 Czech Republic The data vary a lot around different types of healthcare facilities.
 Urgent care has been maintained throughout the epidemic.
 The delay is not significant and there are very few cases of serious illnesses neglecting reported.
 In this context, it would be good to mention that there are lots of patients who were and still are afraid to see a doctor and therefore, they keep postponing or cancelling their regular medical checks.
 Denmark Expected in 2021 Estonia The data vary among hospitals, but the delay is not significant at present.
 Finland This depends on the region.
 In some regions, there were only few cases and it was possible to get back to normal during summer.
 In those regions that suffered most, it will take months to deal with the backlog of treatments.
 France There are no more postponed treatments and no legibility on the situation before summer 2020.
 Georgia Before the virus the waiting time was 1-2 months, now the waiting time is - 2-3 months.
-Germany It is estimated that over 900 000 treatments (surgeries) were postponed due to COVID-19.
+With private insurance, the waiting time is unchanged (1-2 months).
+Germany In 2020 the volume of surgical procedures in Germany declined by approximately 12 percent compared to the previous year.
+Due to this backlog of treatments, a substantial increase of surgical procedures of more than 28 percent is expected in 2021.
 Greece The backlog of treatments has expanded.
 Hungary The backlog has already been caught up and all treatments are being provided on time.
 Iceland Cancer treatment has not been postponed, but elective surgeries have been.

 Ireland There was already a substantial backlog in treatments prior to COVID-19 due to ongoing capacity issues in the health system.
 Infection and prevention control measures have further reduced capacity by 25% on average while 15-20% capacity is required in the event of a surge.
 It is unlikely that any backlog of waiting lists can be addressed with a significant increase in resources.

-Israel 0

-Italy 0

-Kosovo The data vary a lot around different types of speciaslities.
+Israel 0 Italy 0 Kosovo The data vary a lot for different types of specialties.
 Urgent care has been maintained throughout the epidemic.
-The backlog is not significant and there are only a very few cases of serious neglected illnesses reported in this context.

-Latvia Cancer treatments have not been postponed, but elective surgeries have been, however, that varies in different specialties

-Lithuania It depends on the epidemiological situation.

-Luxembourg 0

-Malta 0

-Montenegro 0

-Netherlands Again less referrals and postponed treatments due to second wave.

-North Macedonia 0

-Norway N/A

-Poland 0

-Portugal 0

-Romania We do not know, it is upon the decision of the government

-Serbia 0

-Slovakia 0

-Slovenia 0
+In this context, the backlog is not significant and there are only very few cases of serious neglected illnesses reported.
+Oncology departments never stopped providing treatments.
+Latvia Cancer treatments have not been postponed, but elective surgeries have been, however, that varies in different specialties Lithuania It depends on the epidemiological situation.
+Luxembourg 0 Malta 0 Montenegro 0 Netherlands Again less referrals and postponed treatments due to second wave.
+North Macedonia Depends on the diagnosis, but there seems to be no significant backlog.
+Urgent care has been maintained during the pandemic, cancer treatment has not been postponed, diagnostic procedures were provided on patients that had priority referral.
+Elective Nicola surgeries were postponed, but data varies among hospitals.
+Norway N/A Poland 0 Portugal 0 Romania We do not know, it is upon the decision of the government Serbia 0 Slovakia 0 Slovenia 0 Spain 0